-Emma's chat (What happened at LONA Science Centre?) is a narrative from the Path2Integrity learning card programme, in which reliable research results are at stake.
+Emma's chat (What happened at LONA Science Centre?) is a narrative from the P2ILC programme, in which reliable research results are at stake.
 The narrative is introduced in S0 and subsequently used in each card while developing in different directions.